-- 1. To enable the single sign-on functionality in the client, add the login_client plug-in to the list of ORB plug-ins. - If the client uses a SOAP 1.2 binding, it is also necessary to include the artix_security plug-in in the orb_plugins list. - It is also necessary to add login_client to the Artix client request interceptor list (the single sign-on functionality is implemented by a client request interceptor). - If the client uses a SOAP 1.2 binding, it is also necessary to include the security and principal context interceptors in the order shown. - 3.
+- To enable the single sign-on functionality in the client, add the login_client plug-in to the list of ORB plug-ins.
+If the client uses a SOAP 1.2 binding, it is also necessary to include the artix_security plug-in in the orb_plugins list.
+It is also necessary to add login client to the Artix client request - It is also necessary to add login_client to the Artix client request interceptor list (the single sign-on functionality is implemented by a client request interceptor).

+If the client uses a SOAP 1.2 binding, it is also necessary to include the security and principal_context interceptors in the order shown.

 The bus:initial_contract:url:login_service variable specifies the location of the login service's WSDL contract.
 This contract contains the address of the login service endpoint.